maoli131/Leetcode/Math/7-ReverseInteger.md

 ## Extension

 If the input is of type float, can you reverse it and keep the number of decimals?
+Also, we can use this method to solve Leetcode 9, palindromic integer.

 ## Summary